Grantb2134/Guide-NYC-Project-2/README.md

 At this point you should be in sync with the project you created.
 Now you can migrate the database.
 * Enter **python manage.py migrate**

 Then you need to create a *superuser* this would allow you to utilize the admin page.
 Which allows you to review the data in your database.
 * Enter **python manage.py createsuperuser**
+Follow the prompt, create a username and password